 Department for Education spokesperson said: “Schools are directly responsible for the security of all digital information they collate, store and retain.
 We issue guidance to schools on protecting data but any schools with any concerns should contact their IT service provider”

-Ray Brogden, COO of Qualifi, Ofqual, The CCEA and QiW regulated Awarding Organisation would like to point out to the wider sector i.e. schools, colleges, independent training providers and employers that Qualifi has a fundable Level 2 Cyber Security qualification and will shortly make available both a Level 3 and Level 4 qualification (which will be entitlement funded as well as Advanced Learner Loan recognised).
+Ray Brogden, COO of Qualifi, Ofqual, regulated Awarding Organisation would like to point out to the wider sector i.e. schools, colleges, independent training providers and employers that Qualifi has a fundable Level 2 Cyber Security qualification and will shortly make available both a Level 3 and Level 4 qualification (which will be entitlement funded as well as Advanced Learner Loan recognised).
 For further information please visit the Qualifi website at www.qualifi.net.
 Cybersecurity or rather, lack of is a growing concern among many employers.
 Cybersecurity represents an industry in growth with many skills shortage vacancies, your students could be training to fill those vacancies.